 - remove the magazine from the vaporizer

 - if using an entrance evaporator, make sure it isn’t plugged up.
 I’ve plugged mine by spearing a propolis lump on the bottom board.
 When plugged, oxalic vapor will vent around the magazine threads.
-But most of it will condense next to the plug in the tubing creating a super plug.
+But most will condense next to the plug in the tubing creating a super plug.
 Heat the tubing away from the hive to remove a plug.
 When in doubt, run a little water through it to check the flow rate

 - fill the magazine with the proper amount of oxalic acid.
 Research indicates that 1.5 to 2 grams per hive is sufficient.
 The open end of the magazine is inserted into a small plastic bag containing oxalic acid powder.
 The powder is manipulated through the plastic into the magazine.
 There’s little exposure oxalic dust and no contact with the skin